 The County Administrative Board hears appeals of municipal decisions

 Many types of decisions taken by a municipality can be appealed to the County Administrative Board.
-Examples include decisions regarding planning permission, development plans, parking permits and municipal decisions with regard to local traffic regulations and decisions taken by the municipality in accordance with the Swedish Environmental Code, Food Act and the Accident Prevention Act.
+Examples include decisions regarding planning permission, parking permits and municipal decisions with regard to local traffic regulations and decisions taken by the municipality in accordance with the Swedish Environmental Code, Food Act and the Accident Prevention Act.

 If you wish to appeal a municipal decision, send your letter to the municipality that made the decision.
 The municipality verifies that the appeal has been received within the stipulated time period, in which case it is forwarded to the County Administrative Board along with other case documents.
 Thereafter, you should contact us if you have any questions about the case.
 The County Administrative Board will then issue a decision, and if you remain dissatisfied with our decision, you can normally appeal that decision as well.